-Topaz leaves the room and enters with an opened can of tuna.
+Topaz leaves the room and enters with an open can of tuna.
 She sets it on the floor near the dresser.
-Bellas nose emerges, then her eyes.
-Soon, she is sitting by the can, feasting on tuna.
-We see Pasha's golden eyes, looking on.
+Bellas nose emerges, then her eyes, and her whole body.
+She sits by the can and feasts on the tuna.
+Pasha's golden eyes watch her from behind.

 approaches and tries to take a nibble.
-Bella swats him away.
+Bella swats him

-Pasha then leads Bella to his pile of toys and proceeds to show them to her, one by one, including loud, squeaky toys.
+Pasha then leads Bella to his pile of toys.
+He shows them to her, one by one.
+They make a racket with loud, squeaky toys.

 Pasha and Bella chase each other up and down the hallway.
 They find an old claw foot bathtub with water dripping from the spigot.
-Bella jumps in and starts to drink, getting her head wet in the process.
-Pasha sits on the edge of the tub and watches, taking an occasional sip of water himself.
+Bella jumps in and starts to drink.
+Her head gets wet in the process.
+Pasha sits on the edge of the tub and watches.
+He takes an occasional sip of water himself.

 Topaz takes Pasha in her arms.

-Pasha sits with his head hanging low.
+Pasha's head hangs low.
 Bella sits beside him and speaks in a feline sounding voice.

 Pasha looks at Bella with a surprised expression.

-Pasha looks at her with sad eyes and MEOWS.
+Pasha looks down with sad eyes and MEOWS.

 You can talk to me...
 Just try.